Teaching Specialties: Which Core Subject Is Right for You?

 The counselors, librarians, nurses and psychologists that support the staff and student body have a unique opportunity to work with students without teaching lesson plans throughout the day.
 Each is responsible for his or her own area.
 These support personnel ensure that students are provided with a well-rounded, holistic learning experience.

 A great way to work with students without actually teaching day-in and day-out, becoming a school librarian requires administrative and managerial competencies.
-Read this article to see how you can break into the career.
+Read our article to see how you can break into the career.

 Treating scrapes and headaches is just the beginning of what school nurses do within their institution.
-Read this article to see how much schooling you’ll have to do to become one.

 If psychology is your forte and you have a passion for helping students grow and succeed at school, you should look into school psychology.
-Read this article to see what training and certification you’ll need.